aidanshin/MassOfJupiter/README.md

 From the plot of the distance between Io and Jupiter against time, seen above, the orbital radius was estimated to be $(4.1634 \pm 0.0695)\times 10^8$ m and the period of the orbit was estimated to be $(1.518 \pm 0.003) \times 10^5$ s.
-The orbital radius was consistent with the expected values for Io’s orbital radius of $4.22 \times 10^8$ m and the orbital period was a slight overestime of the expected Io’s period of $1.512 \times 10^5$ s.
+The orbital radius was consistent with the expected values for Io’s orbital radius of $4.22 \times 10^8$ m and the orbital period was a slight overestimate of the expected Io’s period of $1.512 \times 10^5$ s.

 ## Europa